apache/nuttx/configs/sama5d4-ek/README.txt

        recognized.

        The USB keyboard is configured to replace the NSH stdin device some that NSH will take input from the USB keyboard.
-These are the relevant configuration options:

-         CONFIG_NSH_USBKBD=y
-         CONFIG_NSH_USBKBD_DEVNAME="/dev/kbda"

-       When NSH comes up, it will attempt to open /dev/kbda and replace stdin with that device.
-If no USB keyboard is connected when you start the NxConsole, you will see:

-         Waiting for a keyboard...
+This has to be done a little differently for the case of NxWM::CNxConsoles than in the standard NSH configuration.
+Here the relevant configuration options are:

+         CONFIG_NXWM_KEYBOARD_USBHOST=y
+         CONFIG_NXWM_KEYBOARD_DEVPATH="/dev/kbda"

-       NSH will then automatically start when the keyboard is attached:
+       NSH will then automatically start when the NxConsole is started:

          NuttShell (NSH) NuttX-7.3
          nsh>

+       When the NxConsole comes up, it will attempt to use /dev/kbda device for input.
+Obviously, you cannot enter text if there is no keyboard but otherwise you will not see any indication whether a keyboard is connected or not.

-       If the keyboard is detached, NSH will stop and wait for you to re-attach the keyboard:
+       If the keyboard is detached, you not be able to enter text until the keyboard is reconnected.
+Again, there is no other special indication of the keyboard state.

-         nsh> nsh: nsh_session: readline failed: 1
-         Please re-connect the keyboard...

-       And the session will restart when the keyboard is reconnected.

        The keyboard is currently configured to poll at 80 MSec intervals.
        That might not be fast enough for you if you are a fast typist.
 This